Call Today 888.301.6004

 • Boating Under the Influence (BUI) Second Offense - S.C.
 Code §50-21-112(B)(2) A conviction for boating under the influence second offense carries up to one year in the South Carolina Department of Corrections plus all of the other standard penalties.
 This offense will be prosecuted at the court of general sessions.

 • Boating Under the Influence (BUI) Third Offense - S.C.
 Code §50-21-112(B)(3) Those convicted of a third or subsequent BUI offense may face up to three years in the South Carolina Department of Corrections.
 There is a minimum sentence of 60 days, and individuals in South Carolina sentenced to less than 90 days may serve their time at the county jail.
-The jail or prison sentence which will be imposed is in addition to all of the other penalties that come with any BUI conviction.
+The jail or prison sentence that will be imposed is in addition to all of the other penalties that come with any BUI conviction.

 Anyone convicted of a BUI offense as a result of an accident that resulted in serious personal injuries or death faces strict prosecution and up to 25 years in the South Carolina Department of Corrections.
 If you have been charged with any boating crime, you owe it to yourself and your family to ensure that your legal rights are protected.
 At Law Office of James R. Snell, our Lexington criminal lawyers can be by your side throughout this entire case.